lincolnquick/fitmomentum/docs/Scope_Document.md

 # Scope Document: FitMomentum

 ## Project Overview
-**FitMomentum** is an iPhone app designed to empower users on their weight loss journeys by providing visualizations, trend predictions, and goal-setting features using Apple HealthKit.
-The app aims to offer intuitive insights while maintaining privacy and data security.
+**FitMomentum** is an iPhone app designed to empower users on their weight loss journeys by providing visualizations, trend predictions, goal-setting features, and motivational tools using Apple HealthKit.
+The app aims to offer intuitive insights, maintain privacy and data security, and encourage consistency through engaging features.

 ---